 Albert Einstein said, 'If we knew what we were doing, it would not be called research!'
 We're constantly trying to keep our finger on the pulse and scanning for trends and data that may impact our workforce.
 Here you'll find a bunch of relevant research, as well as updates and information on some of the key projects we're working on.

-The Skills Active Workforce Scan is our annual research document on New Zealand's sport, recreation and performing arts industries and the workforce that drives them.
-Read the full version, or open up a chapter that interests you.
+The Skills Active Workforce Scan is our periodic research document on New Zealand's sport, recreation and performing arts industries and the workforce that drives them.
+Click on the chapters to read about your industry.

 The At Your Service Aotearoa BERL Report outlines the size and value of New Zealand's service industries, including sport and recreation, health, aged care, social services, retail, hospitality, hair and beauty, and more - represented by Skills Active and its fellow ITOs Careerforce, HITO and ServiceIQ.